Charges laid in death of missing Regina woman

 Published Monday, October 28, 2019 10:04AM CST

-REGINA -- A second-degree murder charge has been laid in the death of Jenaya Wapemoose.
+REGINA -- A second-degree murder charge has been laid in the death of Jenaya Wapemoose, who was reported missing on May 7.

 Eric Kakakaway, 23, appeared in provincial court Monday morning on charges of second degree murder and indignity to a human body.

-Jeannette Kakakaway, 30, is charged with accessory after the fact to murder.
-Arrests were made on Oct.
-25 and 26.
+Jeannette Kakakaway, 30, is charged with accessory after the fact to murder and also appeared in court on Monday.

 Human remains were found northeast of the city on Oct.
 26. The identity of the body has not yet been confirmed.
 An autopsy is expected to happen later this week.